 One of the many French artists at the festival, PRAA took to the L’Etage stage early on the Friday.
 This stage being one of a handful of stages open to the public, no festival ticket required for this city centre venue which opens up and gives back to the city, offering tasters of the music on offer across the weekend.

-While French language-driven music is making huge strides in areas of rap, afrobeat, dance and electronica; their mainstream pop-acts such as Christine and the Queens have chosen to sing in English.
+While French language-driven music is making huge strides in areas of rap, afrobeat, dance and electronica; their mainstream pop-acts such as Christine and the Queens have chosen to sing in English (or at least also release English versions).
 PRAA heads this way too with a modern and light feel to all that she does.
 On stage, a slight touch of nerves can be felt but her presence grows as the set progresses.